hilbix/tino/howto/program.md

 > For the first look this looks bad.
 Because you cannot reach more than
 > single core speed that way.
 >
-> But this is not, what Python does.
-It more acts like a scheduler.
+> But this is not, what Python does when embedded.
+There it more acts like a scheduler.
 > And a scheduler needs to be single core, because writing a parallelized scheduler
 > is .. a PITA.
 You will get many awful problems with parallel execution.
 >